 - No one should go hungry.

-- Addressing hunger is a responsibility shared by the public and private sectors and concerned individuals to ensure the health, vitality and well-being of our communities and nation.
+- Addressing hunger and its roots causes is a responsibility shared by the public and private sectors and concerned individuals to ensure the health, vitality and well-being of our communities and nation.

-- A vibrant, resilient and thriving community requires that we challenge ourselves and others to deeper levels of conversation and action.
+- Building a vibrant, resilient and thriving community requires that we challenge ourselves and others to deeper levels of conversation and action.

-- Everyone has gifts to share toward ending hunger – be that our time, our talents, our voice or food and financial resources.
+- Everyone has gifts to share toward ending hunger and its root causes: our time, our talents, food and/or financial resources.

-- In fiscal year 2015-2016, Second Harvest Food Bank provided more than 25 million meals (30.6 million pounds of donated, purchased and prepared foods) for children, families, seniors and others through our network.
+- In fiscal year 2016-2017, Second Harvest Food Bank provided nearly 31 million meals (36.9 million pounds of donated, purchased and prepared foods) for children, families, seniors and others through our network.

 - With every $1 donated, Second Harvest Food Bank can provide 7 meals.